KhronosGroup/glTF/specification/2.0/README.md

 For more details of vertex skinning, refer to [glTF Overview](figures/gltfOverview-0.2.0.png).

+> **Implementation Note:** A node definition does not specify whether the node should be treated as a joint.
+Client implementations may wish to traverse the `skins` array first, marking each joint node.

 ### Instantiation

 A mesh is instantiated by `node.mesh` property.
 The same mesh could be used by many nodes, which could have different transformations.
 For example: